ethereum/ethereum-org/views/content/greeter.md

 #### Getting other people to interact with your code

-In order for other people to run your contract they need two things: the `Address` where the contract is located and the `ABI` (Application Binary Interface) which is a sort of user manual, describing the name of its functions and how to call them to your JavaScript console.
+In order for other people to run your contract they need two things:

+1. The `Address` where the contract is located
+2. The `ABI` (Application Binary Interface), which is a sort of user manual describing the name of the contract's functions and how to call them to your JavaScript console

 To get the `Address`, run this command: